fmidev/enfuserpointservice/README.md

 # Token extraction

 The service works with a bearer authentication mechanism.
 You first acquire a token from one endpoint using your username/password , which is valid for ~1 hour to get data from the other endpoints.

-We have provided a python library to do these queries and handle the token for you as well as an example in java.
-These can be found in the code_examples directory.
-If you need to use other languages and are having difficulties please ask and we’ll see what can be done.

 Below we explain the technical details of the endpoints: